Navigating Application Expenses Guide

 Cost of Attendance

 The high cost of attending medical, dental, and veterinary school can be intimidating, with graduate debt averaging over $150,000.
 However, if you educate yourself about financing options and available resources, you can prepare for the financial commitment that will be required.
-For detailed information, see our handout, Financing Health Professional School, and learn more from the links below.
+For detailed information, see Financial Assistance for Health Professions Schools, and learn more from the links below.

-- Association of American Medical Colleges (AAMC) provides fact sheets and other information about paying for medical school.
+The Association of American Medical Colleges provides fact sheets about paying for medical school, the financial aid process, budgeting, and other topics..

-- Armed Forces Health Professions Scholarship Program (HPSP): Army HPSP, Navy HPSP, and Air Force HPSP can pay 100% of your tuition and provide a stipend in exchange for a service obligation after you complete your health professions education.
-The most current information we have received about this program, particularly from the Army, is always available at the HPA library.
+The Health Professions Scholarship Program (HPSP) is available through three branches: Army HPSP, Navy HPSP, and Air Force HPSP.
+HPSP can pay 100% of your tuition and provide a stipend in exchange for a service obligation after you complete your health professions education.